We are making changes to your rubbish and recycling collection services to introduce:

 You will receive a permit along with information on the service once you subscribe (within ten working days).
 Stick the permit on your existing garden waste bin, following the instructions included about where to place it.
 The permit will also have your address pre-printed on it to identify it as your bin.
 You are expected to continue using your existing green bin for garden waste as this is better for the environment than issuing new bins.

 If you requested a larger, smaller or additional bin when you subscribed, this will be arranged by Monday 4 November, the start of the new service.
+You should wait to stick your permit on your bin if you're expecting a new one.

 If you subscribe to the garden waste service, you can: